nic-dgl104-winter-2025/project-1-mit-app-WILLTJURREIT/README.md

 - This application began as a slightly different version of the **"Get The Gold"** app.
 My programming skills are not as strong as I would like, so I decided to approach this project this way.

 ### Example of **"Get The Gold"** app:

 ![Image of designer page of MIT App Inventor](images/getTheGoldDesigner.png)

+This is the code I used to help begin my project, and understand how things were working, The code has many similarities, and I was able to debug its issues so I felt like this would be a good option for me.
 ![Image of block code for the MIT App Inventor](images/getTheGoldBlockCode.png)

 ### This is my attempt one of the code: